nicolashernandezb/academic-kickstart/content/home/teaching.md

 I am a teaching instructor for the following courses:

+- Inferential Statistics.
+Engineering Program for International Students.
 - Statistics.
-Engineering Program for International Students.
+BA in Business Administration
 - Quantitative Methods in Management.
 Master in Business Administration.
 - Prediction Techniques.
 Bsc in Statistics; International Studies.
 - Time Series Econometrics.
 Bsc in Statistics; Finance and Accounting.